mwiens91/rpi-led-lightshow/README.md

 You're going to need a Raspberry Pi (RPi) 3 Model B, a breadboard, 5 through-hole LEDs, and 5 through-hole ~270Ω resistors.
-The program is unlikely to meet performance requirements on older RPis due to high processing needs; that said, it might still work on older models if you tweak some settings in [constants.py](rpi_lightshow/constants.py).
+The program is unlikely to meet performance requirements on older RPis due to high processing needs; although, it may still work on older models if you tweak some settings in [constants.py](rpi_lightshow/constants.py).

 ### Setting up the LEDs